Chad Dawson

-At the age of 26, Chad Dawson is an eight year pro, and one of boxing’s most talented fighters in the game.
-The undefeated IBF Light Heavyweight champion is also the former WBC titlist at light heavyweight.
-Chad Dawson is a southpaw fighter who is naturally right handed.
-He has great hand speed, a complete offensive arsenal and slick boxing skills.
-Known by the nickname “Bad,” Chad Dawson has been punishing his foes in the ring; and is looking to continue his Light Heavyweight reign.
+At the age of 30, Chad Dawson is an eleven year pro, and one of boxing’s most talented fighters in the game.
+Dawson is the current WBC Light Heavyweight Champion and widely regarded as the top Light Heavyweight in the sport today.
+He is a southpaw fighter who is naturally right handed.
+Dawson possesses great hand speed, a complete offensive arsenal and slick boxing skills.
+Known by the nickname “Bad,” Chad Dawson has been punishing his foes in the ring and is looking to continue his Light Heavyweight reign.

 The rise of Chad Dawson